Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Quick Pick: Choose a mood (Relaxing/Foodie/Adventure/Creative/Family), a time block (Half-day/Full-day/Weekend), and a cap (Under $25/$50/$100).
 Jump to that playbook and go.

-Keep the promise realistic with a tiny budget note under each plan.
+Keep it realistic—add a quick budget note under each plan so expectations stay clear and stress stays low.
 Costs vary by location—reuse gear and raid the pantry first.

 Spa Reset — example costs (your prices may differ)